Abbott and Fenner Scholarship Program

 The American Welding Society is now accepting applications for their vast array of scholarship opportunities.
 The AWS offers more scholarships than can easily be listed.
-You can pick up a list of the scholarships and the applications at the Financial Aid office or they can be downloaded from www.aws.org.
+A list of the scholarships and the applications can be downloaded from www.aws.org.
 Application deadlines vary by type of scholarship.

 Ana Maria Arias Scholarship

 The Ana Maria Arias scholarship is available to students who have declared a journalism major.
 Interested students should contact:

 Amy Hinojosa at 202-833-0060